4d/go-mobile/docs/tutorials/login-forms/email.md

 ---

-The most common and comfortable way to authenticate mobile users is to rely on email authentication.

-It provides a way to verify that an email comes from whom it claims to be from, and will allow to block harmful or fraudulent uses of email.
+This authentication example provides a way to verify that an email comes from whom it claims to be from, and will allow to block harmful or fraudulent uses of email.

 ## Scenario